synfron/ReshaperForBurp/docs/Readme.md

 Prompt - Get text via a prompt dialog

+Repeat - Repeat a group of Then actions by count, boolean value, or for each item in a list

 Run Process - Execute a command in a separate process

 Run Rules - Run a specific Rule or all auto-run Rules